Nastel/tnt4j-stream-jmx/README.md

 # Stream-JMX
 A Lightweight framework to stream and monitor JMX metrics.
+(Formerly known as PingJMX)

 Stream JMX metrics to:
 * Central monitoring server